stefankuburovic/LyricsAppExercise/README.md

-# Lyrical-GraphQL
+# Weather App

-Starter project from a GraphQL course on Udemy.com
+## GraphQL Exercise

+Small App for lyrics of songs